Spring Folk Herbalism Series

 • Starting a herbarium

-Week Two: Green Vitality/ Wild Weeds / Tending to our inner waters/ Tea medicine
+Week Two: Wild weeds medicine / Tending to our inner waters/ Spring tonics and bitters

-• Tea medicine: making nourishing mineral rich herbal infusions
+• Tea medicine: how to make mineral rich infusions and decoctions

-Week Three: Food as Medicine / Reawakening our digestive fire
+Week Four: Food as Medicine / Reawakening our digestive fire

 • Supporting our digestion with spring herbs

-Week Four: Flowers, fire and desire, Hawthorn magic and the story of Beltane
+Week Five: Flowers, fire and desire, Hawthorn magic and the story of Beltane

 • Beltane stories and plantlore